clj-kondo/clj-kondo/doc/hooks.md

 Analyze-call hooks can also be used to create custom lint warnings, without transforming the original rewrite-clj node.

+This is done either by simply throwing an error within the hook, or instead calling `reg-finding!`.
+They are similar, but the latter allows for defining precise details, including naming the linter type and defining the range to report the diagnostics for (eg where to render "squigglies").

 This is an example for re-frame's `dispatch` function which checks if the dispatched event used a qualified keyword.